IntelLabs/nlp-architect/doc/source/spacy_np_annotator.rst

 Usage example
 -------------
-Loading a spacy pipeline and adding a sentence breaker (required) and :py:class:`NPAnnotator <nlp_architect.pipelines.spacy_np_annotator.NPAnnotator>` annotator as the last annotator in the pipeline:
+Loading a Spacy pipeline and adding a sentence breaker (required) and :py:class:`NPAnnotator <nlp_architect.pipelines.spacy_np_annotator.NPAnnotator>` annotator as the last annotator in the pipeline:

 .. code:: python